railslove/rack-tracker/README.md

 ```

 This will render the `template/my_handler.erb` and inject the result into the source.
 You
-can be creative about where the template is stored, we tend to have them around
+can be creative about where the template is stored, but we tend to have them around
 our actual handler code.

 ```erb